mecjack/cs/README.md

-# cs - Create script
+# cs - create script

 A bash script file will be created with .sh suffix in the filename and #!/bin/bash shebang inside.